What is Remote Work?

 There are many organizations and companies which support remote work and the development of a global workforce.
 The resources which are available continue to grow and the number of employees who have come to expect remote work is expanding on a daily basis.

-More than just technology, however, remote work requires a deep understanding of the critically different ways of defining and performing work.
-Remote work can be done by contractors or full time employees.
-It can be done on a project by project basis, or as an open-ended agreement spanning several projects and products.
+Remote work requires a deep understanding of the critically different ways of defining and performing work.
+It can be done by contractors or full time employees, on a project by project basis, or as an open-ended agreement spanning several projects and products.

-Before you get started, it’s important to understand all of the aspects of remote work.
-It’s not as obvious as it seems once you get down to making it happen.
+Before you get started, it’s important to understand all the aspects of remote work.
+It’s not as obvious as it seems once you get down to the nitty gritty.